|

 I could have simply walked 20 feet or so to my screened porch that was cantilevered even further off the mountain cliff and

 watched the troop of 5 or 6 howlers climb and swing from tree to tree in the forest canopy, but my need for photos and their persistence moved me out the door with my camera each day.
+The lodge in Southern Belize's Toledo District is situated on the private 36,000

 -acre Laughing Falcon Reserve where a large variety of wildlife is an ever present part of the experience.
 The area is also very possibly the last remaining tourist

 destination where visitors can truly explore the authentic Mayan culture and history in a very natural, non-commercial environment.
+To enjoy the wildlife and eco-aspects of the

 area as well as the historical and cultural activities, there is no better place than Machaca Hill Lodge as your home away from home.
 The serene rainforest canopy lodge owns 12,000 acres